Tularemia in Fort Collins – August 25, 2014

 Typical signs of infection in humans are fever, chills, headache, muscle aches, chest pain, and coughing.
 If tularemia is caused by the bite of an infected insect or from bacteria entering a cut or scratch, it usually causes a skin ulcer and swollen glands.
 Eating or drinking food or water containing the bacteria may produce a throat infection, stomach pain, diarrhea and vomiting.
-Tularemia can be effectively treated with antibiotics, therefore should you have any of these early signs, seek medical attention as soon as possible.
+Tularemia can be effectively treated with antibiotics, so if you should have any of these early signs, seek medical attention as soon as possible.

 Dogs and cats also get tularemia by eating infected rabbits or other animals, by drinking contaminated surface water, through tick and deer fly bites, and though exposure to contaminated soil if the skin is broken.
 If your pet shows symptoms of illness which may include fever, loss of appetite, enlarged lymph nodes, ulcers on the mouth and tongue, draining abscesses, nasal and eye discharge, and skin sores, take it to the veterinarian promptly.
 As in humans, tularemia is easily treated if diagnosed early in dogs and cats.

-If you suspect an animal might be sick, infectious, or has died of unknown
+- If you suspect an animal might be sick, infectious, or has died of unknown

-If you find or observe more than one animal (in the same area) that has died or is sick, call the Health Department at (970) 498-6775.
+- If you find or observe more than one animal (in the same area) that has died or is sick, call the Health Department at (970) 498-6775.
 On weekends or holidays, call Animal Control for assistance at (970) 226-3647

-Not all animals will be picked up and/or tested.
+Note: Not all animals will be picked up and/or tested.
 Once it is established that tularemia is present in an area, testing more animals is not helpful.
 If you live in an area where tularemia has been confirmed, follow prevention precautions with your family and your pets.